Cyclones Judy and Kevin: Kevin

+At around 21:00 UTC on 4 March, the FMS reported that Kevin had weakened into a Category 4 severe tropical cyclone and passed the primary warning responsibility to MetService as it moved below 25S and out of its area of responsibility.
+However, cooling sea surface temperatures and increasing wind shear made the system weaken to a Category 4-equivalent tropical cyclone nine hours later, as the storm's structure began to unravel on satellite imagery.
+By 18:00 UTC that same day, the FMS downgraded Kevin to a Category 4 severe tropical cyclone, with the JTWC subsequently downgrading the system to a Category 3-equivalent tropical cyclone, noting the significant deterioration of its convective structure.

 At the same time, the JTWC further downgraded Kevin to a Category 2-equivalent tropical cyclone, as it continued to rapidly weaken.
 By 06:00 UTC that same day, the MetService reported that Kevin further weakened to a Category 3 severe tropical cyclone.
 The JTWC subsequently downgraded the system to a Category 1-equivalent tropical cyclone, before reclassifying Kevin as a subtropical cyclone and issuing their final advisory nine hours later, as the low-level circulation center became partially exposed due to convection becoming decoupled southeastwards.
-The MetService further downgraded Kevin to a Category 2 tropical cyclone at 18:00 UTC that same day, before it transitioned into a gale-force extratropical cyclone by 6 March.
-The remnants of the system continued southeastwards, before weakening below gale-force late on 8 March.
-Kevin's remnants was last noted in the MetService's bulletins on 11 March, before fully dissipating by the next day as it was absorbed by a warm front.
+MetService further downgraded Kevin to a Category 2 tropical cyclone at 18:00 UTC that same day, before it transitioned into a subtropical cyclone on 6 March.
+Over the next couple of days, MetService continued to monitor Kevin's subtropical remnants, before they were last noted on 8 March, when they were located about 1850 km to the northwest of Wellington, New Zealand.

 Effects

 Solomon Islands

-On 26 February, the Solomon Islands Meteorological Service started to issue special weather bulletins, which warned that Judy was expected to cause gale-force winds, rough seas, moderate to heavy swells and costal flooding over southern parts of Temotu Province within 12 - 24 hours.
+On 26 February, the Solomon Islands Meteorological Service (SIMS) started to issue special weather bulletins, which warned that Judy was expected to cause gale-force winds, rough seas, moderate to heavy swells and costal flooding over southern parts of Temotu Province within 12 - 24 hours.
 They also noted that strong winds of 20–30 kn, moderate to rough seas, heavy rain and thunderstorms were expected to develop over most provinces, as Kevin's precursor tropical low moved towards the islands of Rennell and Bellona Province.
 After Judy had been named, the SIMS issued a tropical cyclone warning for Temotu Province and a tropical disturbance warning for the rest of the Solomon Islands.

 Cyclone Judy impacted the Solomon Islands at the end of February while the system that became Kevin started affecting the nation soon after.
 Strong winds and damaging waves battered the many islands of the nation for days.
 Schools and businesses were shuttered across Honiara due to the winds.
 The vessel M/V Vatud Star ran aground due to a rogue wave.
-A small boat carrying passengers enroute from Honiara to Central Province sank due to rough waves, but all of them managed to swim to safety.
+A small boat carrying passengers en route from Honiara to Central Province sank due to rough waves, but all of them managed to swim to safety.
 Tidal waves produced by the storms destroyed 12 homes in West Honiara.
 Communications with Lata were interrupted.